-Humboldt Fire Department The Humboldt Volunteer Fire Department is committed to protecting the community and district and believes in the value of educating the public, especially the children, about fire safety.
+Humboldt Fire Department 635 7th Street Phone: (306) 682-2917 The Humboldt Volunteer Fire Department is committed to protecting the community and district and believes in the value of educating the public, especially the children, about fire safety.
+Humboldt is a participating member of the Humboldt and District Mutual Aid area with a network of communication servicing the member municipalities.
+The Humboldt Fire Department consists of 27 volunteer paid on-call firefighters, both female and male.

-The fire hall is located at 635 7th Street.
 The Fire Department's equipment consists of the following: - 2001 FreightLiner fire truck with 1050 GPM pump

 - 1946 Vintage Chevrolet Maple Leaf fire truck used mostly for parades

-- 2002 Chevrolet 1/2 ton truck used by the Deputy Fire Chief
+- 2002 Chevrolet 1/2 ton truck used by the Fire Chief

 - 2002 Ford 550 Rescue Unit